jcxmt125/proactive-discord-bot/readme.md

 This is a very work-in-progress project.
 The goals are to:
 - Make a bot that will respond to you when necessary (Kinda done!)
-- Remember who you are (Paused)
+- Remember who you are (Abandoned; will be implemented in a seperate bot)
 - Possibly some tools when required?
 (WIP)
 - Make this bot runnable in... *very* resource constrained (aka GCloud e2-micro) environments.
 (Seems to work)

 To achieve this, we'll likely have to make the bot read every message it gets and figure out when best to respond...
 LLMs will likely be used for all decision making.
-The last part might create some OS headaches... let's see where this takes us!
+APIs will be used in most cases, local converters in some limited cases (burstable)

 By the way, watch for egress when deploying this on a server... especially free tier.